-This project used experienced based co-design methodology to:
+This experience-based co-design (EBCD) project used experienced based co-design methodology to:

 - collect information from people who are blind or have low vision about their experiences during their hospital stay